Operation Neptune (TV series)

 Operation Neptune is an American science-fiction TV series that aired Sundays at 7:00 ET between June 28, 1953, and August 1953 on NBC Television.
 The show follows the adventures of a submarine captain named Commander Bill Hollister, otherwise known as 'Captain Neptune' as he battles undersea forces.
 The show was written by M. C. Brock (Maurice C. Brachhausen) and directed by Leonard Valenta.
 Operation Neptune is considered a kids' program, often compared to the more popular Captain Video.

 NBC eventually replaced Operation Neptune with Assignment: Tomorrow.

 Overview

 The show follows the adventures of Commander Bill Hollister, played by Tod Griffin, and his assistant Dink Saunders (Richard Holland) as they investigate the mysterious disappearances of Navy submarines.
-30,000 feet under the sea, they discover an kingdom called Nadiria, led by the tyrannical Kebeda (Harold Conklin), who wants to wage war on humanity after an unpleasant experience on the surface.
+30,000 feet under the sea, they discover a kingdom called Nadiria, led by the tyrannical Kebeda (Harold Conklin), who wants to wage war on humanity after an unpleasant experience on the surface.